hirosystems/clarinet/docs/how-to-guides/how-to-use-deployment-plans.md

 The plan is generated upon each `clarinet deployments generate --<network>` shell command to your `deployments/` folder.

-However, you can also manually edit this default deployment `.yaml` file directly—programmatically orchestrating your contract publication and interaction beyond your plan's defaults—with these `transaction` types and their fields available:
+However, you can also manually edit this default deployment `.yaml` file directly—programmatically orchestrating your contract publication and behavior beyond your plan's defaults.

 :::note
 When deploying, Clarinet prompts you to overwrite any manually added or edited changes that differ from the specifications laid out in your project's `.toml` files.
 Type `no` to proceed with your manually configured deployment plan.